vera-institute/ice-detention-trends/README.md

 ![](https://www.vera.org/dist/img/logo_full.svg)

-# ICE Detention Trends Dataset
+# ICE Detention Trends Data
-Data showing daily facility level populations across all known ICE detention facilities from October 1, 2008 to March 30, 2020.
-The underlying data were acquired through FOIA requests with IDs 2017-ICFO-34275 and 2019-ICFO-10844 and were both made available to Vera by David Hausman.
-Further processing of this underlying data enables aggregating the number of unique people detained by ICE to the daily level.

-This dataset also includes facility information produced by aggregating data from The Marshall Project, The National Immigrant Justice Center, datasets acquired though FOIA that have been made publicly available, the ICE detention stats spreadsheet on the web, the ICE dedicated/non-dedicated facilities spreadsheet and web-scraped public data.

-For more details on how we counted the number of people detained by ICE and aggregated facility metadata, please see the accompanying ICE Detention Trends Technical Appendix: <!-- TODO: Link here -->.

-Additionally, this work relies on the creation of a `detention_stay_id` to enable us to count the number of unique people detained over a given timeframe (i.e. each day).
-For more details on this work, please see the accompanying
-whitepaper: <!-- TODO: Link person_id whitepaper -->.

-Vera's dashboard visualizing this data is available here: <!-- TODO: Fill in link -->.
+Vera's ICE Detention Trends dashboard<!-- TODO: Link here --> reveals an unprecedented level of detail about ICE detention populations - nationally and in the 1,089 facilities in which ICE detained people - on each day between October 1, 2008 and March 30, 2020 (FY2009 - mid-FY2020).
+This repository includes the aggregated data visualized in the dashboard, including information on:

+* Midnight population: the daily number of people detained at midnight (nationally and by facility).

+* 24-hour population: the number of people detained for any part of a given day, including those whom ICE transferred or booked-out of custody before midnight (nationally and by facility).
+While ICE relies solely on midnight populations in its reporting, Vera includes both types of daily populations - midnight and 24-hour - as the two can differ drastically.

+* Book-ins: the daily number of people ICE booked into custody (nationally).

+* Book-outs: the daily number of people ICE booked out of custody (nationally).

+* Facility names, locations, and types (as coded by ICE in other datasets).

+## About the Data
+The dashboard primarily draws from ICE detention datasets released through a Freedom of Information Act (FOIA) request, shared with Vera by David Hausman, assistant professor of law, University of California, Berkeley.
+To overcome limitations of the original data, Vera developed a novel algorithm to construct individual detention histories, from a person's initial book-in to their final-book out, inclusive of any transfers.
+Doing so allowed Vera to account for duplicated data and compute detention populations.
+Vera drew from additional ICE datasets for information on facility locations and facility types.
+Otherwise, Vera chose to present the ICE detention data "as is" to the greatest extent possible, including any inconsistencies or errors that may be present in the data compiled and shared by ICE.
+For more information about the data and Vera's methodology, see the accompanying technical appendix<!-- TODO: Link here -->.

 # Data Dictionaries
-In this dataset, we include information on:
-1. The number of unique people detained each day and over midnight by ICE at a daily facility level
-1. The number of unique people detained each day and over midnight by ICE at a daily national level
-1. The number of national book-in and book-out events daily
-1. Name, location and type information for facilities used by ICE to detain people

-The directory tree below outlines the organization, followed by data dictionaries for each data file:
+The directory tree below outlines the organization of this repository, followed by data dictionaries for each data file <!-- TODO: Fill in link -->.

 ```
 ice-detention-trends/
     |-- README.md
     |-- License.md
     |-- national.csv
-    |-- faciltiy/
+    |-- facility/
     |   |-- FY2009.csv
     |   |-- FY2010.csv
     |   |-- FY2011.csv